JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> cmd.exec
     ["perl", "-e", "print \"Hello\\n\""]

-This field is a plain old array of strings.
+This field is a plain old array of strings that can be manipulated like any other.
-You can alter it and manipulate it as you would any other array:

-    julia> cmd.exec[1] = "ruby";

-    julia> cmd
-    `ruby -e 'print "Hello\n"'`

-    julia> run(cmd)
-    Hello

-Once a command object has been run, you cannot run it again:

-    julia> run(cmd)
-    already run: `ruby -e 'print "Hello\n"'`

-This is because command objects represent a single process invocation: they store information like process ID and status — not yet run, running, stopped, exited with status, etc.
+## Constructing Commands

-The purpose of the backtick notation in Julia is to provide a familiar, shell-like syntax for constructing objects representing parsed commands with arguments.
+The purpose of the backtick notation in Julia is to provide a familiar, shell-like syntax for making objects representing commands with arguments.
 To that end, quotes and spaces work just as they do in the shell.
 The real power of backtick syntax doesn't emerge, however, until we begin constructing commands programmatically.
 Just as in the shell (and in Julia strings), you can interpolate values into commands using the dollar sign (`$`):